Your business is doing great locally, and now you are planning to take it one step further into new global markets.

 The term internationalization, also known as “i18n,” refers to the design and engineering of software products so that they can easily be localized for different multilingual markets.

-The main goal of internationalization is to create modular products that are culturally neutral so that they can effectively be adapted to support different languages, cultures, and other locale-specific components.
+The main goal of internationalization is to create modular products that are culturally neutral so that they can effectively be adapted to support multiple languages, cultures, and other locale-specific components.

 We can simply say that internationalization is the process that paves the way for localization to happen.